Four Ways to Help you get Out of Debt in 2020

 - Step 4: Repeat until each debt is paid in full.

-- Streamline & Simplify – Create an “automated budget” by setting up auto-payments for each paycheck to cover your bills and add to your savings account.
+Create an “automated budget” by setting up auto-payments for each paycheck to cover your bills and add to your savings account.
 This helps avoid spending income on non-essentials because you’ve spent the money before it even gets into your “spending” account.
 You can also simplify your lifestyle by cutting out unnecessary spending and putting daily practices into place, like making your coffee at home or packing your lunch for work.
 While this step can be one the hardest of all – we all love our Starbucks — remember that this is only temporary but is necessary to help give you financial freedom to do even more in the future.

-- Consider a Refi – if you’re a homeowner, there’s a chance you’re paying a higher interest rate than today’s rates.
+If you’re a homeowner, there’s a chance you’re paying a higher interest rate than today’s rates.
 By refinancing to lower your interest rate, you can save money on your monthly mortgage payments that frees up cash to help pay down debt.
 Or, depending on how much equity you have, you could even do a cash-out refinance to pay off credit card debt, car loans, personal loans, school loans, etc.

 To learn how the right mortgage can help you reduce debt, click here to contact your local Inlanta officer today!